adarsh200496/Asteroid-Simulation/README.md

 - When you are ready to submit, [transfer ownership](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/transferring-a-repository) of your repository to the group `cse6230fa21`.

-- On canvas, your "submission" will just be the web address of your repository.
+- On canvas, your "submission" will just be the name of your repository.

 - The TA will submit your `figure_one.pbs` and `figure_two.pbs` submission scripts to verify your code.